+The AMPLE history should be obtained as early as possible in trauma assessment.
+After the airway team is happy with A+B they may be in a good position to take the AMPLE history.
 The AMPLE history should be rapidly obtained in any patient capable of talking, especially if deterioration is expected.
-For children this is commonly obtained from the parents and bystanders.

 All components are important and should be recorded and a further, more detailed history can be asked during the secondary survey and subsequent assessment process.